learningequality/kolibri-docs/docs/coach/quizzes.rst

 #.
 Select the desired quiz from the list in the **Quizzes** subtab.
 #.
 Click the :guilabel:`OPTIONS` button and select the **Edit details** option.
 #.
-Select the group(s) of learners to whom you wish to assign the quiz under the *Recipients* heading.
+Select the learners and group(s) to whom you wish to assign the quiz under the *Recipients* heading.
 #.
 Click :guilabel:`SAVE CHANGES` to confirm, or :guilabel:`CANCEL` to exit without change.

   .. figure:: /img/exam-visibility.png